 2. Review each Popular Investor’s public profile and stats

-- Time on platform – you should avoid young accounts.
+- Time on the platform – you should avoid young accounts.

-- Number of copiers – a big number of copiers is a good sign, but doesn’t provide 100% security.
+- The number of copiers – a big number of copiers is a good sign, but it doesn’t provide 100% security.

 - News Feed Activity – is the trader active and shares valuable info?

-- Personal Portfolio – is it diversified or specialised?
+- Personal Portfolio – is it diversified or specialized?